artkoder/cat-weather-new/README.md

 - `TZ_OFFSET` – default timezone applied to schedules until users pick their own offset.
 - `SCHED_INTERVAL_SEC` – polling cadence for the scheduler loop (default `30`).
 - `PORT` – aiohttp listener used when calling `web.run_app`; defaults to `8080` and must align with the port exposed by your hosting provider.
-- `OPENAI_API_KEY` – key used by the recognition pipeline and rubric copy generators; when missing, related jobs are skipped automatically.
+- `4O_API_KEY` – key used by the recognition pipeline and rubric copy generators; when missing, related jobs are skipped automatically.
-- `OPENAI_API_KEY_FILE` – optional path to a file containing the OpenAI key.
-When set, the bot reads and trims the file contents and uses it if the variable `OPENAI_API_KEY` itself is not defined.
 - `OPENAI_DAILY_TOKEN_LIMIT`, `OPENAI_DAILY_TOKEN_LIMIT_4O`, `OPENAI_DAILY_TOKEN_LIMIT_4O_MINI` – optional per-model quotas that gate new OpenAI jobs until the next UTC reset.
 - `PORT` – HTTP port that `web.run_app` listens on (default `8080`).
 Ensure it matches the port exposed by your proxy or hosting platform (Fly.io, Docker, etc.) so inbound requests reach the app.
 - `SUPABASE_URL`, `SUPABASE_KEY` – optional credentials for the Supabase project that receives OpenAI token usage events.
 When configured the bot mirrors SQLite usage rows into the `token_usage` table for centralized analytics, storing `bot`, `model`, prompt/completion/total token counts, `request_id`, `endpoint` (`responses`), strictly JSON-serialized `meta` and timestamp `at` in UTC ISO8601.
 Each Supabase call also emits a structured `log_token_usage` record – identical for successes and failures – so log shippers can archive the same payloads even when Supabase is unreachable.